DCrawley94/nc-teaching-resources/seminar_plans/de/03_data_fun/04_pg_themeparks/server/themeparks_server/01_http_server.md

 - GET /api/games/:game_id

-While showing the healthcheck endpoint pick someone to help write a bit of pseudocode to break down what we need to do for our solution.
+After showing the healthcheck endpoint pick someone to help write a bit of pseudocode to break down what we need to do for our solution.

 Possible pseudocode: